SnappyJumper/Measure-Up/README.md

 * The website provides a structure that is both easy to understand and to navigate.

-* Has a neat appearance but also colourful enough to give a friendly tone.
+* Has a neat appearance but is also colourful enough to give a friendly tone.

-* Has a welcome screen to inform the user how to opperate the tool.
+* Has a welcome screen to inform the user how to operate the tool.

 * Has a responsive design accessible across a range of devices.

-* Prints the result in an easy to read format.
+* Prints the result in an easy-to-read format.

 * Writes a history of conversions to a table so the user can look back over their previous calculations.